Trading on Margin

 Understanding Margin Call: Examples

 Additionally, a change in the value of a margin account decreases an investor’s equity to a level where a broker must issue a margin call.
-For example, click on example below:
+For example, click on the chart below:

 How to Avoid Margin Calls